 DBA (Doing Business as) Name

 In Hawaii, DBAs are called trade names.
 To get a trade name for your LLC, simply apply online with Hawaii Business Express.
 You can also print out and mail or hand deliver an Application for Registration of Trade Name to Hawaii’s Department of Commerce and Consumer Affairs, Business Registration Division.
-Trade names cost $50 and can take up to five business days to be registered.
-Expedited processing is an extra $20, but will be processed within 24 hours.
+Trade names cost $50 and can take up to five business days to be processed once the application is received.
+Expedited processing is an extra $20, but will be processed within 24 hours of receipt.
 Trade names will need to be renewed every five years.

 Certified Copies of Business Documents

 Certified copies of original business documents, such as articles or annual reports, may be required from time to time as your LLC expands its operations.
 You can search for the documents you need, and order certified copies through Hawaii Business Express.
 Certified copies cost $13 per document.